 We’re Roche Communications.
-For nearly 20 years, we’ve been helping put British eating and drinking culture on the map.
+For 21 years, we’ve been helping put British eating and drinking culture on the map.

 We’re different to most PR companies.
 Air kissing, Alice bands, lots of lunches?
 Not so much.

 We’re the hard-working face of PR, and we strive to ensure our clients don’t just get visibility at launch, but benefit from sustained media coverage over the long term.
 Click here to find out more.

 The 18th November sees the second of Titchwell Manor’s three guest chef Supper Clubs, this time welcoming newly crowned National Chef of the Year, Russell Bateman – Head Chef of Hertfordshire’s three AA Rosette-winning Colette’s at The Grove.
 Following Michelin-starred Mark Poynton’s October appearance at the boutique Norfolk hotel, it’s now Russell’s turn to cook up a six-course feast with Titchwell’s award-winning Head Chef, Eric Snaith.

 Dine under the stars in the Manor’s candlelit Conservatory restaurant, with three courses each from Russell and Eric.

 DEER ME – DISNEY GOES DARK AT MEYS OF MAYFAIR

 Game season is in full swing and Mews of Mayfair – the British brasserie, bar and cocktail lounge in Lancashire Court – has launched a venison burger inspired by Disney’s doe-eyed deer: The Bambi Burger.